 “Talkin’ Football,” which is still on the air today, began airing in 1994.
 That same year WNSP became and Auburn affiliate and Mobile’s home for Tiger football and basketball.

 WNSP became a part of Capitol Broadcasting in 1995 as part of a local marketing agreement between Capitol and Faulkner Media.
-Also in 1995, WNSP began its affiliation with the South Alabama Jaguars, with Lee Shirvanian joining the staff.
+Also in 1995, WNSP began its affiliation with the South Alabama Jaguars, with Lee Shirvanian leading the broadcast.

 WNSP was purchased in 1997 by Dot Com Plus and moved from 555 Broadcast Drive to 1100 Dauphin Street (The former Smith Bakery Building).
 WNSP originates all local broadcasts from Dauphin Street to this day along with sister station WZEW 92.1 FM.